Venous Disease – Looking after your legs

 When to see your GP routinely

-• If you think you may have problems with your vein Speak to your doctor or nurse, who may give you a more thorough examination.
-This may include a full health check and a review of the circulation in your lower legs, which will indicate whether the veins in your legs are working well or not and whether you need further treatment.
+• If you think you may have problems with your vein Speak to a health professional who may review the circulation in your lower legs, to see if the veins in your legs are working well, and if you need further treatment.

-• If you have any concerns about the condition of your legs, even if you do not have the same symptoms as described in this leaflet, it may be appropriate for your legs to be professionally assessed.
+• If you have any concerns about the condition of your legs, even if you do not have the same symptoms as described in this fact sheet, it may be appropriate for your legs to be professionally assessed.

 • If you think you might have a leg ulcer.
-If you have a break in the skin or a sore that takes longer than two weeks to heal up, book in to see your practice nurse or GP immediately for advice and next steps in managing your leg health.
+If you have a break in the skin or a sore that takes longer than two weeks to heal up, see your nurse or GP immediately for advice and next steps in managing your leg health.

 • If you think you have phlebitis It is not usually serious and usually dies down in a few weeks but other conditions may have to be ruled out.